 Interviews are strictly professional, and so are the questions by the interviewers.
-Did your last interview was the same and did the interviewers ask you some casual questions?
+Did your last interview the same and did the interviewers ask you some casual questions?
 Did they ask questions about you that have got nothing to do with the job profile?

 If they did, it is one of the most common promising signs that they’re impressed.
-Interviews are a strictly professional business, and a casual conversation usually signals a green flag for the interviewee.
+Interviews are strictly professional business, and a casual conversation usually signals a green flag for the interviewee.

 It means that they have given you a nod professionally and are trying to know you better.
 Something they would never do to a candidate they are not interested in recruiting.